syncfusion-content/flutter-docs/Flutter/pyramid-chart/export-pyramid-chart.md

 ---
 layout: post
-title: Exporting Pyramid Chart types in Syncfusion Flutter charts
+title: Exporting in Flutter Pyramid Charts widget | Syncfusion
-description: Learn how to export the Syncfusion Flutter Pyramid Charts to save it locally as image or PDF for further use.
+description: Learn here all about Exporting feature of Syncfusion Flutter Pyramid Charts (SfPyramidChart) widget and more.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# Exporting Pyramid chart
+# Exporting in Flutter Pyramid Charts (SfPyramidChart)

 [`SfPyramidChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfPyramidChart-class.html) provides support to export the pyramid chart as a PNG image or as PDF document.